JackPlowman/github-stats/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT Licence.
+See the [LICENCE](./LICENCE) file for details.